metaborg/spoofax-releng/README.md

 # Build qualifier

 Eclipse and Maven use the `major.minor.patch-qualifier` scheme for versioning.
 The major, minor, and patch parts of the version are set in each project, but the -qualifier part is not.
 In Maven, `-SNAPSHOT` is used as qualifier for replaceable (nightly) builds, but it is not required to replace `SNAPSHOT` with an actual number.
-However, in Eclipse, a plugin can only be upgraded if its version is higher than the installed version, so each build needs a higher qualifier number to be able to update installed plugins.
+However, in Eclipse, a plugin can only be upgraded if its version is higher than the installed version, so each build needs an increasing qualifier to be able to update installed plugins.

-By default, the Java and Spoofax build scripts use the current date and time as qualifier but can be modified by passing the `-q number` parameter as follows:
+By default, the Java and Spoofax build scripts use the current date and time as qualifier.
+The `build-all.sh` script uses the `latest-timestamp.sh` script to get the timestamp of the latest commit in any of the submodules, which is reproducable because it only produces an increased timestamp if an actual change has been made.
+The qualifier for the Java and Spoofax build scripts can also be set manually by passing the `-q number` parameter as follows:

 ```
 QUALIFIER=12345